IIYAMA12/wafs/template-engine-doc/readme.md

 ```

 ### Building with sub elements
-If you want to insert elements while generating.
-Use the keynames `children` or `child` depending on the amount of elements.
+If you want to insert sub elements.
+Then use the keynames `children` or `child` depending on the amount of elements.
 The keyname `children` stands for the ability to insert multiple child’s.
 You will need to wrap them around an array.

 ```JS
 [